macvincent/Advanced_Lane_Line_Finding/README.md

-**Advanced Lane Finding Project**
+# Advanced Lane Finding Project
+![Simulation showing the lane in a road][simulation]

-The goals / steps of this project are the following:
+The goals / steps of this project were the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.